Undocumented Students and Financial Aid

 • Eastern New Mexico Medical Center Auxiliary Scholarship

-More information regarding these scholarships and their respective eligibility criteria is available on our Scholarships webpage.
+More information regarding these scholarships and their respective eligibility criteria is available on our Scholarships page.

 In addition, the following website offers scholarships for students who are “Deferred Action,” also known as Deferred Action for Childhood Arrivals (DACA) students or “Dreamers.”
 The website is www.thedream.us